Pull Request Feedback

 Limitations

 Grit does not aim for real-time feedback.
 This is because all code modifications are done in ephemeral environments and tested before being committed.
-Instead, Grit batches up feedback and revised commits might take a few hours to appear.
+Instead, Grit batches up feedback and revised commits might take a few minutes to appear.

 Once Grit has finished processing the feedback, it will post a comment on the pull request confirming it has incorporated the feedback and should be ready for another review.